Architecture Student's Booklist

 Interior Architecture: Recommended Magazines + Journals

-Working as an academic, I wrote courses, project briefs, helped lead tutorial groups, and supported final year students in their dissertation and final major projects.
-In order to do this, I had to be up to date on the current trends, technologies, building projects, and research.
-I spent a lot of time online and in the library reading up and watching documentaries, skimming journals, and following competitions.
+When I worked as an academic, part of my role was to write courses, set project briefs, lead tutorial groups, and support final-year students with their dissertations and final major projects.
+To do this well, I had to stay up to date with current trends, technologies, building projects, and research.
+That meant spending a lot of time in libraries and online—reading, watching documentaries, skimming journals, and following competitions.

 Magazines & Journals